Prerequisite: prior knowledge of German

 30 CREDITS, also available for 24 CREDITS

-- understand the main points on familiar matters regularly encountered
+- understand the main points on matters regularly encountered

 - understand texts dealing with descriptions of events and feelings, and with work-related language

-- enter unprepared into conversation, and describe experiences and events and give reasons for opinions
+- enter unprepared into conversation, describe experiences and events and give reasons for opinions

 - produce text on topics which are familiar or of personal interest